 If you use (or plan to use) a dropshipper, fulfillment provider, or 3PL with your ShipStation account, you have a few options available which are detailed in the article below.

-Keep in mind, the examples below provide guidance, but may need to be tweaked to fit you and your dropshipper's specific needs.
+Keep in mind, the examples below provide guidance, but may need to be altered to fit your specific needs.